Gladiators (2008 Australian TV series)

 Gladiators was an Australian television series which aired on the Seven Network in 2008.
 It was a revival of the earlier series of the same name, and was based on the American version of the show, which was also revived in 2008.

+The revival of Gladiators was first announced in September 2007, and premiered on 30 March 2008 at 6:30 pm.
+The Challengers in this series competed to win A$50,000 and a new Subaru Forester.
+The revival lasted for one season.

+In July 2023, following the BBC’s revival of the British version, the show was confirmed to return for the second time, set to be revived by Warner Bros.
+Television Studios and began broadcasting on Network Ten on 15 January 2024, hosted by Beau Ryan and Liz Ellis, but was cancelled in May later that year due to a lack of audience.

+Production

 The show was filmed at The Dome at the Sydney Showground, and was hosted by Tom Williams and Zoe Naylor.
 Well known NRL referee Bill Harrigan was one of the two referees for the show, the other was John Forsythe, who was a referee on the original series.
 Although not credited, the Sydney Altitude Cheerleaders were present in every episode, doing various routines throughout each episode whether an event was taking place or not.

 Behind the scenes, highly respected military fitness expert 'Chief' Brabon (head strength & conditioning coach) was responsible for preparing the gladiators for their extremely physical roles.

-The revival of Gladiators was first announced on 9 September 2007, and premiered on 30 March 2008 at 6:30 pm.
-The Challengers in this series competed to win A$50,000 and a new Subaru Forester.

-The revival aired for one season.
-No official announcement has been made by the Seven Network as per the future plans for the series.

-Selection
+Selection process

 To ensure that both Gladiators, and Challengers were of the highest possible calibre, all prospects were submitted to a grueling physical selection process designed by the shows head strength & conditioning coach 'Chief' Brabon.

-The so-called 'Barrier Test' was based on similar selection programs that Chief had designed for elite military and law enforcement tactical response teams.
+Chief's gruelling 'Barrier Test' was based on similar selection programs that he had designed for elite military and law enforcement tactical response teams around the world.

-The barrier test was so successful at vetting would-be Gladiators & Challengers that less than 10% of applicants successfully completed the first event known as the Grunt Challenge.
+The barrier test was so successful at vetting would-be Gladiators & Challengers that less than 10% of applicants successfully completed the first event known as the "Grunt Challenge".
 The challenge required participants to do a burpee style exercise (Grunts) to a cadence called by Chief himself.
 Prospective Challengers were required to complete a minimum of 75 Grunts to pass through to the next event, whereas Gladiators were required to complete 100 Grunts.

+Pre-series training

+Once Chief and the producers had selected the final 13 Gladiators, they entered Chief's intensive 6 week preparation program known as "Camp Agoga".
+Along with wife and fellow coach Emilie Brabon-Hames, Chief set about transforming the team both aesthetically and athletically, in order to achieve their demigod like looks and ability.